What is Sustainability?

 “Development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Brundtland Report, 1987)

-Traditional definitions of sustainability have discussed the ability for planet Earth to withstand and adapt to change whilst remaining diverse and productive.
-However, we have arguably entered a time whereby the planet is largely altered by human beings.
-So, definitions of sustainability have shifted to recognise the interconnectedness and importance of bettering social, economic and environmental outcomes.
-This may involve anything from being more energy efficient to improving fair trade initiatives, from increasing environmental education access to reducing carbon emissions.
-Sustainability comes in many forms, but ultimately determines the simultaneous development of both humans and the environment.
+Traditional definitions of sustainability focus on how the planet can withstand and adapt to change.
+However, we have arguably entered a time when the planet is largely altered by human activity.
+Newer definitions of sustainability recognise the importance of social, economic and environmental outcomes.

-Sustainability has reached a crucial crossroad, and ensuring humans live on a safe, fair planet whilst maintaining planetary health has never been more relevant.
+It is time now to ensure that we can live in a safe and fair society, whilst maintaining planetary health.
 The model below shows the intricacies of maintaining a ‘safe and just space for humanity’, proposed within ‘The Doughnut’ by Kate Raworth.

 For a more detailed explanation of how ‘The Doughnut’ works, watch the video below.